everpeace/kube-openmpi/README.md

 # Run ChainerMN Job
 We published Chainer,ChainerMN(with CuPy and NCCL2) based image.
 Let's use it.
 In this example, we run `train_mnist` example in ChainerMN repo.
 If you wanted to build your own docker image.
-Please refer to [ChainerMN Example](chainermn-example/README.md) for details.
+Please refer to [Custom ChainerMN image example on kube-openmpi](chainermn-example/README.md) for details.

 1. edit your `values.yaml` so that
   - kube-openmpi uses the image.